TaitNet AS-IP Analog Simulcast

 Tait P25 base stations and repeaters are designed for mission-critical operation and engineered to provide unbeatable performance and reliability.
 You can trust Tait base stations, even during large scale emergencies or natural disasters.
 They are open-standards compliant and ensure interoperability with other agencies, giving your organization greater choice in meeting your unique requirements.

-The Tait TB9400 high-level base station is a multi-mode platform for analog conventional, MPT, DMR and P25 systems.
-It provides both digital frequency and time division multiple access for FDMA and TDMA operations in a flexible, modular form factor.
+The Tait TB9400 "High level" base station is a multi-mode platform for analog conventional, MPT, DMR and P25 systems.
+It provides both digital frequency and time division multiple access for FDMA and TDMA operation.s..

 TB7300 Series